MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2025.md

 1. Back up and retain the VMM database.
 2. [Uninstall the VMM](#uninstall-the-vmm) on the passive node.
-3. On the passive VMM node, upgrade the management OS to Windows server 2022.
+3. On the passive VMM node, upgrade the management OS to Windows Server 2025.
-4. Upgrade to the Windows 11 or Windows Server 2022 version of the [ADK](/windows-hardware/get-started/adk-install).
+4. Upgrade to the Windows 11 or Windows Server 2025 version of the [ADK](/windows-hardware/get-started/adk-install).
 5. Install VMM 2025 on the passive node by using the following steps:
   -	 In the main setup page, select **Install**.
   -  In **Select features to install**, select **VMM management server** and then select **Next**.
 The VMM console will be automatically installed.